AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

 \textbf{Peak Signal-to-Noise Ratio (PSNR)} is a quantification of the produced image's compression quality.
 PSNR takes into account the inverse of the Mean Squared Error (MSE) of two images' channels.
 Higher PSNR values translate to smaller channel-wise distances between the two images.

+\textbf{Learned Perceptual Image Patch Similarity (LPIPS)} is a similarity measurement between patches from two images.
+LPIPS compares the distances of features from the two images extracted by a deep learning backbone.
+Lower LPIPS values correspond to higher similarity between images.

-In Tables~\ref{tab:times_ssim_psnr} and \ref{tab:compute_flicker}, we present the SSIM and PSNR values averaged over all images in DIV2K \cite{agustsson2017ntire}, Urban100 \cite{huang2015single}, Manga109 \cite{matsui2017sketch}, and Flicker2K \cite{agustsson2017ntire} datasets, for different kernel sizes.
+In Tables~\ref{tab:times_ssim_psnr} and \ref{tab:compute_flicker}, we present the SSIM, PSNR, and LPIPS values averaged over all images in DIV2K \cite{agustsson2017ntire}, Urban100 \cite{huang2015single}, Manga109 \cite{matsui2017sketch}, and Flicker2K \cite{agustsson2017ntire} datasets, for different kernel sizes.
 IDW-based distance methods outperform non-trainable and stochastic methods.
 The randomized policy of stochastic methods does not seem to allow to fully capture details.
 Additionally, the use of exponential weighting to our IDW-based methods yields clear improvements.
-Both \textit{e}MPool and \textit{e}DSCWPool are top-performing across kernel sizes and datasets.
-This demonstrates that the use of exponential approximation of the maximum or average benefits the downsampling of images.
-Finally, the combination of the two exponential methods into adaPool achieves the best overall performance when the fusion parameter ($\beta$) is learned.
+Both \textit{e}MPool and \textit{e}DSCWPool are top-performing across kernel sizes and datasets, demonstrating the benefits of exponential approximation methods for image downsampling.
+Finally, the combination of the two exponential methods into adaPool consistently achieves the best overall performance when the fusion parameter $\boldsymbol{\beta}$ is learned.